A New York Times article,...

 There are many players involved in the J-1 visa process.
 One of these players may be the attorney, but what role does the attorney have?
 Through this experience of handling many cases represented by attorneys, the International Exchange Center has found that there are three basic levels of involvement:

-This is the least involved level.
+The Starter: This is the least involved level.
 The Starter will help the host company assemble all of the application pages, supporting documents and fees.
-After they are sent to the sponsor the attorney is only marginally involved and the host company is the main contact for the program.
+After they are sent to the sponsor, the attorney is only marginally involved and the host company is the main contact for the program.

-The Finisher is directly involved in every step of the J-1 process from the application to the time the J-1 holder returns home.
+The Finisher: The Finisher is directly involved in every step of the J-1 process from the application to the time the J-1 holder returns home.
 The Finisher will, in addition to assisting with the application and Consular process, help the host company and J-1 holder remain in compliance by making sure that everything the sponsor needs over the course of the program has been completed.
-This includes their Follow-Up Information report, the Mid-Stay and End-of-Stay Evaluations and any Travel Validations necessary.
+This includes their follow-up Information report, the Mid-point and Final Evaluations and any Travel Validations necessary.

 In its most basic form, the role of the attorney in the J-1 process is to provide their client with sound legal advice that will allow the client to take full advantage of what the J-1 visa offers.
 The level of involvement of the attorney is based on what the host company and attorney feel is appropriate for their situation.
 The International Exchange Center is happy to work with attorneys at any point in the process.
 On our website we have created a list of resources specific to the attorney in order to help them help their clients in the best way possible.